-PA Core Standard CC.2.2.8.B.1Apply concepts of radicals and integer exponents to generate equivalent expressions. xponents to generate equivalent expressions.
+PA Core Standard CC.2.2.8.B.1Apply concepts of radicals and integ xponents to generate equivalent expressions.
 Taug jht i n Unit(s) Unit 5 Explanation/Example of St Use exponents, roots, and/or a absolute values to solv e problems.
 Common Misconceptions - A few irrational numbers are given special names (pi), and much attention is given to sqrt (2).
 Because we name so few irrational numbers, students sometimes conclude that irrational numbers are unusual and rare.
 Some students are surprised that the decimal representation of pi does not repeat.
 Some students believe that if only we keep looking at digits farther and farther to the right, eventually a pattern will emerge.
 Students may make the relationship that in scientific notation, when a number contains one nonzero digit and a positive exponent, that the number of zeros equals the exponent.
 This pattern may incorrectly be applied to scientific notation values with negative values or with more than one nonzero digit.
 Students may mix up the product of powers property and the power of a power property.
-Big Idea(s) How do you use exponents, roots, and/or absolute inequalities can represent mathematical situations and structures in many equivalent forms.
-There are some mathematical relationships that are always true and these relationships are used as the rules of arithmetic and algebra and are useful for writing equivalent forms of expressions and solving equations and inequalities. value to simplify expressions?
-Assessments ments See unit map for specific unit common assessments Assessment Anchor Eligible Content A1.1.1.
-Operations with Real Numbers and Expressions A11131 Of e plify/evaluate expressions involving properties/laws exponents, roots, and/or absolute values to solve blems.
+Numbers, measures, expressions, equations, and How do you use exponents, roots, and/or absolute inequalities can represent mathematical situations and structures in many equivalent forms.
+There are some mathematical relationships that are always true and these relationships are used as the rules of arithmetic and algebra and are useful for writing equivalent forms of expressions and solving value to simplify expressions? equations and inequalities.
+Assessments ments See unit map for specific unit common assessments ents Assessment Anchor A1.1.1.
+Operations with Real Numbers and Expressions A11131 of e plify/evaluate expressions involving properties/laws exponents, roots, and/or absolute values to solve blems.
 Note.
 Exponents should be integers from -10 .0.
 Concepts Skills (what students need (what students must be able to do) Rational Numbers and Irrational Numbers Distinguish between rational and irrational numbers using their properties.